FFmpeg/FFV1/ffv1.md

 | ur   | Range coded unsigned scalar symbol coded with the method described in [Range non binary values](#range-non-binary-values) |
 | sr   | Range coded signed scalar symbol coded with the method described in [Range non binary values](#range-non-binary-values) |

-The same context which is initialized to 128 is used for all fields in the header.
+The same context that is initialized to 128 is used for all fields in the header.

 The following MUST be provided by external means during initialization of the decoder: